mmp/pbrt-v2/src/README_BUILDING.txt

 Alternatively, PBRT_PROBES_COUNTERS can be set to compile the system to gather a number of statistics with shared counters, incurring the corresponding performance penalty.

---- Linux ---

-On Linux and other Unix platforms, pbrt can be compiled with either the provided Makefile or the provided SCons build files (see http://scons.org for information about SCons).

-The SCons build files build both debug and release configurations of the system, while the Makefile only builds a release build.
-See comment at the top of the Makefile for how to modify it to do a debug build instead.

---- Mac OS X ---

-In addition to the Makefile and SCons files, there is also is also an XCode project file for Mac OS X, pbrt.xcodeproj.

---- Windows ---

-Under Windows, first install the "flex" and "bison" packages from the Cygwin set of tools (http://cygwin.com).
-Then, the system should compile cleanly from the provided MSVC solution file.
-The solution file supports both 32-bit and 64-bit builds, with both Debug and Release configurations.
-As precompiled OpenEXR libraries are included with the pbrt distribution, the solution file is preconfigured to build the system with OpenEXR support.